 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Sernivo (betamethasone topical)?
+What should I avoid while using Sernivo?

-Sernivo (betamethasone topical) side effects
+Sernivo side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-blurred vision, or seeing halos around lights;
+blurred vision, tunnel vision, eye pain, or seeing halos around lights;

 weight gain, puffiness in your face; or

-Common side effects may include:
+Common side effects of Sernivo may include:

-burning, stinging, or itching of treated skin;
+itching, redness, burning, stinging, or blistering of treated skin;

 folliculitis (redness or crusting around your hair follicles).